SourceDoctor/examsresult/Readme.md

 * select method how schoolyear final result will be calculated

 * "Simulation" (what happens if Student has in next Test(s) this result(s)?)

+## Known Issues
+* if no tab is open, first opened tab will show no buttons -> Workaround: open another tab, close the first opened tab and open it again